-1. Whether the financial interest is a substantial part of the consideration;

-2. Whether the financial interest will be significantly impacted or changed by the outcome of the official action;

-3. Whether the financial interest is immediate and known or attenuated and dependent on factors beyond the official action; and

-4. Whether a reasonable person would consider the financial interest significant and would expect a person to take actions and make decisions to protect that financial interest.
+- 1. Whether the financial interest is a substantial part of the consideration; - 2.
+Whether the financial interest will be significantly impacted or changed by the outcome of the official action; - 3.
+Whether the financial interest is immediate and known or attenuated and dependent on factors beyond the official action; and - 4.
+Whether a reasonable person would consider the financial interest significant and would expect a person to take actions and make decisions to protect that financial interest.

-Notwithstanding these factors, a financial interest that would result in a pecuniary gain or loss exceeding \$1,000 in a single transaction or more than \$5,000 in the aggregate in 12 consecutive months is presumed to be "substantial" unless city council or the board or commission taking the official action determines that the financial interest under the specific circumstances is not substantial and identifies why and how the specific circumstances rebut the presumption that the financial interest is substantial.
+Notwithstanding these factors, a financial interest with a value greater than \$1,000 is presumed to be "substantial" unless city council or the board or commission taking the official action determines that the financial interest under the specific circumstances is not substantial.

-2.02.020 Scope and short title.
+2.01.020 Scope and short title.

-A. This chapter shall be known as the Code of Ethics.

-B. Except as otherwise provided in this chapter, this chapter applies to the conduct of city officials.
+- A. This chapter shall be known as the Code of Ethics. - B. Except as otherwise provided in this chapter, this chapter applies to the conduct of city officials.
 The conduct of city employees, including but not limited to prohibitions against harassment and discrimination, conflicts of interest, and misuse of city property, are governed by city personnel policies and procedures.